Youth Substance Awareness and Safety Program (YSASP)

 After restoration between both responsible parties, they hand out at nonviolent quotes or baked goods they have created together in their school cafeteria.

 Balanced and Restorative Justice (BARJ):

-BARJ provides restorative interventions for youth involvement in the juvenile justice system.
+A VT Department of Children and Families funded program, BARJ provides restorative interventions for youth involvement in the juvenile justice system.
 When youth are at risk of involvement in the system, BARJ aims to reduce and eliminate their further involvement.
 For youth already involved in the system, BARJ provides opportunities to decrease their risk factors and strengthen known protective factors.
-Through a unique collaboration with the Burlington CJC, BARJ case management and restorative services are shared with the VT Department of Children and Families and Spectrum Youth and Family Services.

 Restorative Practices in Schools